Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

 \emph{For every choice of probabilities $\{p_i\}$, the density matrix $\rho=\sum_i p_i\ket{\varphi_i}\bra{\varphi_i}$ minimizes the ensemble-averaged energy variance among all pure-state decompositions of~$\rho$.} In other words, for all $\{p_i\}$ one has

-It is well known~\cite{Toth2013Extremal,Yu2013Quantum} that the minimal average energy variance (over all pure-state decompositions) is directly related to the quantum Fisher information of $\rho$ with respect to $H$~\footnote{If $\{\ket{\varphi_i}\}$ satisfy \eqref{eq:family}, then $F_Q(\rho;H)=4\sum_i p_i \mathrm{Var}_{\varphi_i}(H)$.}.
-What is less appreciated (notwithstanding being a simple consequence of convexity) is that the same decomposition remains optimal for any convex combination of the states of the family $\{\ket{\varphi_i}\}$~\cite{Uhlmann2010Roofs,Regula2018Convex}, which consists of a number of states equal to the rank of $\rho$.
+It is well known~\cite{Toth2013Extremal,Yu2013Quantum} that the minimal average energy variance (over all pure-state decompositions) is directly related to the QFI of $\rho$ with respect to $H$~\footnote{If $\{\ket{\varphi_i}\}$ satisfy \eqref{eq:family}, then $F_Q(\rho;H)=4\sum_i p_i \mathrm{Var}_{\varphi_i}(H)$.}.
+What is less appreciated, although it is a simple consequence of convexity, is that the same decomposition remains optimal for any convex combination of the states of the family $\{\ket{\varphi_i}\}$~\cite{Uhlmann2010Roofs,Regula2018Convex}, which consists of a number of states equal to the rank of $\rho$.
 In more mathematical terms, the minimal-variance decompositions induce a foliation of (a dense open subset of) the state space, with each leaf associated with a fixed family of pure states~\cite{Uhlmann2010Roofs}.

 Following Yu~\cite{Yu2013Quantum}, we define an effective ``state Hamiltonian'' $H_\rho$ (called $Y$ in Ref.~\cite{Yu2013Quantum}) as the operator satisfying

 This operator reduces to $H$ if $\rho$ commutes with $H$.
 In addition, $H_\rho$ has the same expectation value of $H$.
 Ref.~\cite{Yu2013Quantum} showed that the optimal ensemble and the populations are directly related to the eigenvectors, $\ket{\Psi_i}$, and eigenvalues, $E_{\rho,i}$, of $H_\rho$, $H_\rho\ket{\Psi_i}=E_{\rho,i}\ket{\Psi_i}$, as follows